RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Conclusion

 \section{Conclusion}

-In this work, we introduced \proposed, a multi-agent framework for molecular question-answering that dynamically retrieves and integrates external knowledge to support various drug discovery tasks.
-We showcased its flexibility and effectiveness across multiple tasks, outperforming both general-purpose and domain-specific LLMs as well as standard deep learning methods, without requiring expensive domain-specific fine-tuning.
-Our analyses highlighted the complementarity of external knowledge sources, internal LLM reasoning, and multi-agent orchestration. \proposed's chain of messages also provides insight into its decision-making process and the role of different data sources, fostering more interpretable scientist-AI interactions.
+In this work, we introduced \proposed, a RAG-enhanced multi-agent framework for zero-shot molecular question-answering that can support various drug discovery tasks.
+We showcased its flexibility and effectiveness across multiple real-world tasks, outperforming both general-purpose and domain-specific fine-tuned LLMs.
+Our analyses highlighted the complementarity of external knowledge sources, internal LLM reasoning, and multi-agent orchestration. \proposed's chain of messages also provides insight into its decision-making process, fostering more interpretable interactions.

-\textbf{Future Work.} Our findings revealed a strong correlation between external knowledge size and system performance, with no observed plateaus, suggesting opportunities in scaling up external data.
-Additionally, beyond serving as a standalone tool, \proposed~could also be leveraged as a component of more complex agentic workflows, for example, combining computational and experimental systems~\cite{tom2024self}, which will be the subject of future work.